Moulberry/AxiomDocumentation/src/editor/windows/palette.md

 Tools that paint more than one block type like the [Noise Painter](/tools/painting/noisepainter.md) support dragging and dropping presets into them.

-> Tip: Dragging and dropping palettes on a block will replace all adjacent blocks of the same type with random blocks from the palette.
+> Tip: Dragging and dropping palettes on a block or selection will replace it with random blocks from the palette.